 There's a certain delight in catching a person in a "slip of the tongue", a so-called Freudian slip.
 Unintentionally, the person speaking has let us into his inner thoughts and revealed a concealed, sometimes profound, perception.

 An Account of the Freudian Slip in Reading and Writing - Richard S. Ruch, Department of Communication and Organizational Behavior, General Motors Institute, Journal of Technical Writing and Communication, Volume 4, Number 3 / Summer 1974.

 Abstract: In our efforts to more effectively communicate, the Freudian slip is one phenomenon that frequently reminds us that we are imperfect communicators.
 We don't always mean what we say or say what we mean.
-This paper is a sequel to "An Analysis of the Freudian Slip and Errors in Speech Communication," which appeared in the October, 1972, issue of this journal.
+This paper is a sequel to 'An Analysis of the Freudian Slip and Errors in Speech Communication.'
 The purpose of this paper is to illustrate the occurrence of the Freudian slip in reading and writing.